 How are processing times calculated?

-We calculate cic processing times from the day we receive an application to the day it makes a decision on the application.
+We calculate CIC processing times from the day we receive an application to the day it decides on the application.
 When estimating how long you will wait to receive a temporary visa, you must also take into account up to 10 days of transit or delivery time on top of our processing time.
 The time your application will spend traveling to and from IRCC will vary depending on where you live.

 Why are there differences in processing times among regions and offices?